-DL2 is a whole week of Deep Learning that traditionally takes place at the end of October, start of November.

-DL2 in Years 7 - 9 allows students to:
+Deep Learning+ is a whole week of Deep Learning that traditionally takes place at the end of October or the start of November.
+Deep Learning+ in Years 7 - 9 allows students to:

 - Develop as leaders and team members. - Develop their knowledge of camping, hiking and orienteering. - Demonstrate teamwork through physical activities and challenges. - Develop independence and their organisation skills.